yuggiehk/CaRe-Ego/README.md

 ### Dataset preparation

 The training data is from the [EgoHOS](https://github.com/owenzlz/EgoHOS) dataset.
-The test dataset consists of two types: EgoHOS dataset and mini-HOI4D dataset.
+The test dataset consists of two types: the EgoHOS dataset and the mini-HOI4D dataset.
 You can download these two datasets through this [link](https://drive.google.com/file/d/19A47SlqjOLw7lJJLhTxWuehXfWrAt9Sw/view?usp=drive_link).
+The mini-HOI4D dataset is also uploaded to Huggingface.
+You can find it [here](https://huggingface.co/datasets/yuki3585/mini-HOI4D).

-After downloading and unziping the file, the structure of the data folder should be organized as follows,
+After downloading and unzipping the file, the structure of the data folder should be organized as follows,
 ```
 - train
 	|- image